fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 10: Obesity science, politics, and ethics
 Continuing with our obsession with calories and fat, this week we evaluate some pieces on the so-called obesity epidemic in America.
 This week is less about historical constructions of diet as we've been focused on; instead we're looking at contemporary rhetoric of diet and health in terms of obesity.
 These articles are a bit dated, but they still perfectly exemplify the kind of dietary philosophies and speculation that we see everyday.
-Our job will be to critically evaluate these in terms of how we've learned to think about health and diet via their history.
+Our job is to critically evaluate these in terms of how we've learned to think about diet, health, and expertise in light of their histories.

+#### Questions to keep in mind for each reading
+- What’s the general trend or trends the authors are presenting?
+- What are key examples to take that illustrate the authors’ points?
+- What topics aren't addressed that should be?
+- Is the narrative effective?

 ### Mon 10/19